 KENDRICK TRAN is an artist.
 With years of experience working in editorial photography and styling.
-He has made the shift to focus on work behind the camera, such as but not limited to Fashion Art Direction, Design and Image Consulting.
-As a gay Vietnamese Canadian, he has had a lot of inner turmoil surrounding his identity and self-worth.
-The turmoil can be seen in his work.
+They have shifted to focus on work behind the camera, including but not limited to Fashion Design & Artistic Direction.
+As a gay Vietnamese Canadian, they have had a lot of inner turmoil surrounding their identity and self-worth.
+The turmoil can be seen in their work.

 In a world where one’s self-worth is based on their social presence or what others think of them.
-He tries to contradict that.
-Making his work a form of protest against virtual indulgence and what is considered to be “success” in the modern day.
+They try to contradict that.
+Making their work a protest against virtual indulgence and what is considered “success” in the modern day.
 You can see features of faceless bodies, bold text and harsh contrasts.
-These speak to his dissatisfaction with “pretty privilege”, feeling like you don’t have a voice, and feeling stuck in what is typically known as the grey area.
+These speak to their dissatisfaction with “pretty privilege”, feeling like you don’t have a voice, and feeling stuck in what is typically known as the grey area.
 Something that can also be described as the unknown.

-His work is about personifying your dreams, desires, and despair, and making a statement in non-conventional ways.
-Growing up with immigrant parents, he was taught to always give back to those who have less.
-To seek happiness above all else.
+Their work is about personifying your dreams, desires, and despair.
+Making a statement in non-conventional ways.
+Growing up with immigrant parents, they were taught to always give back to those who have less.
+To seek peace and happiness above all else.
 This turned into a passion for humanitarian causes and trying to change the world.
-He creates with a purpose; to inspire others to never settle, be bold and speak up for what is important to them.
+They create with a purpose; to inspire others to never settle, be bold and speak up for what is important to them.

-When you look at his work, he wants you to feel something.
+When you look at their work, they want you to feel something.
 Anything.
 In the words of Thom Browne, “people will either love it or hate it, I just want them to feel something towards it”.